-A PAW (refer to the CIH for procedures and the DSSH for form standards) is required each year before the beginning of the insurance period for all commodities identified as a perennial on the AD.
+A PAW (refer to the CIH for procedures and the DSSH for form standards) is required each year before the beginning of the insurance period for all commodities identified as a perennial on the AD or for any commodity grown on a farm operation covered under the Micro Farm Provisions.
 For carryover insureds, pre-acceptance inspections are required if the policy was transferred and documentation required by subparagraph 23(8) was not provided by the ceding AIP.